zcstarr/zipa/README.md

 ## Data

+The tokenizer can be found [here](https://huggingface.co/datasets/anyspeech/ipapack_plus_meta).
+You'll need the `sentencepiece` package to load it.
+[This](https://huggingface.co/datasets/anyspeech/ipapack_plus_meta/blob/main/ipa_simplified/unigram_127.vocab) is the list of selected IPA symbols.

 All data are distributed in the scalable `shar` format, similar to `webdataset` format but with indexes.
 It can be easily loaded with `lhotse` library.
 Audio files are downsampled to 16000Hz and stored in the `flac` format to save space.

  - [All processed data](https://huggingface.co/collections/anyspeech/ipapack-raw-673c2d345deec72e82e28a3b) (~1.8TB)